o3de/o3de.org/content/docs/user-guide/gems/reference/kythera-ai/perception-and-alertness.md

 Each entity has a Perceived level from 0.0 to 1.0, where 0.0 is not perceived at all and 1.0 is fully perceived.
 An entity's Perceived level increases every time a stimulus event occurs in one of the stimulus systems and is passed on to the Perception system.

 Each stimulus type is tracked independently for each perceived entity, with its own 0.0 to 1.0 range.
 The maximum of these values becomes the effective Perceived level for that entity.
 While each stimulus type is tracked independently, the score for each stimulus event is modified by the number of different stimulus types that have registered perception for that entity.
-So effectively, if an entity is being perceived through multiple stimulus typesf, the perceived levels for each stimulus will rise faster, simulating the multiple stimuli reinforcing each other.
+So effectively, if an entity is being perceived through multiple stimulus types, the perceived levels for each stimulus will rise faster, simulating the multiple stimuli reinforcing each other.

 The Perceived level of each stimulus type decays each frame, so if the entity stops being perceived, its Perceived level will soon drop back down to 0.0.
 When all stimulus types have fallen to 0.0, the entity will be removed from perception.

+### Partial and Full Perception

 If an entity has a value less than 1.0 it is in the **partially perceived** state.
-If it reaches 1.0, it will switch to the **fully perceived** state, which is typically when we consider the entity as a valid target to attack (though this isn't required).
+If it reaches 1.0, it will switch to the **fully perceived** state.
+For example, you might use this state to mark the entity as a valid attack target.
 If an entity is fully perceived but stops receiving more perception stimuli, it will go into a temporary **obscured** state, the length of which is determined by the profile of the AI doing the perception.
 It is still considered fully perceived so its effective perceived level will stay at 1.0 during this period.
 If it is not perceived again before the Obscured timer runs out, it will be considered a **memory target** and the perceived level of the entity will gradually drop back down to 0.0.

+### Memory targets

 When an entity is a memory target, perception information about the position of the entity is no longer updated, and it is remembered as being at the last perceived position.
 Also, while in this mode, each stimulus input will be multiplied by a configurable amount, which is intended to make it much faster than normal.
 This is to model the fact that the AI is already alerted to the target and is looking for it, so should perceive it much more quickly than in the case when it's not yet been fully perceived.